HMS Wellington (1816)

-HMS Akbar was a 74-gun third rate ship of the line of the Royal Navy that was built in the mid-1810s.
-Originally named Hero, the ship was renamed Wellington shortly after launching in 1816.
+HMS Akbar was a 74-gun third rate built for the Royal Navy in the 1810s.
+Originally named Hero, the ship was renamed Wellington shortly after she was launched in 1816.
+Completed later that year, she was immediately placed in ordinary.

 She became a training ship in 1862 and was renamed Akbar; she was eventually sold out of the Navy in 1908 and broken up.

 Service history

 Hero was launched on 21 September 1816 at Deptford Dockyard.
 The ship was renamed Wellington on 4 December 1816.

 In 1826, HMS Wellington introduced mosquitos to the Hawaiian Islands.
 These mosquitoes were introduced to a stream on Maui when sailors seeking fresh water rinsed out their water barrels in the stream.
 Prior to this, no mosquitoes lived in Hawaii.